-13.16 Payment of Funds .
+13.16 Payment of Funds.
 The amount of all revenues received by Seller (or any affiliates thereof) relating to the ownership or operation of the Assets on or after the Effective Time shall be remitted to Buyer in immediately available funds on a timely basis.
 The amount of all revenues received by Buyer (or any affiliates thereof) relating to the ownership or operation of the Assets prior to the Effective Time shall be remitted to Seller in immediately available funds on a timely basis.
 Without in any way limiting either party's obligation to remit such amounts on a timely basis, if any such amounts received by a party (or any affiliate thereof) are in excess of $25,000 in the aggregate and have not been remitted to the other party within thirty (30) days of receipt by the receiving party (or any affiliate thereof), such amounts shall bear interest from the date of such receipt until the date upon which the other party receives remittance of such amount in full and in immediately available funds at an annual rate of 6%.

+13.17 Certain Interpretive Matters.
+The inclusion of any matter on any Schedule will not be deemed an admission by either party that such listed matter has or would have a Material Adverse Effect.

 IN WITNESS WHEREOF, the parties have duly executed and delivered this Agreement as of the date first written above.

-ACCEPTED AND AGREED TO BY SELLER

-This _____ Day of _______, 1999.

 NORTHERN NATURAL GAS COMPANY

 By: _______________________________